Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 # Glossary

-Use this glossary to learn about terms specific to the Terra Protocol.
+Use this glossary to learn about terms specific to the Daodiseo Protocol.

 ## Active set